ApexAI/iceoryx/doc/design/status_port.md

     * If no data was sent yet, `callable` is not called
 * Not part of the user API, only used internally
 * Reader only needs write access to the data structure and no read access
     * Same in TACO?
-TACO is only one shared data structure
+TACO is only one shared data structure; in TACO both reader and write data
+    * Is this actually possible?
+How can the reader communicate that he's still reading the data?
-* Writer owns the memory
+* ~~Writer owns the memory~~
-* Writing and Reading will be tried indefinietly till possible, hence starvation is possible
+* Writing and Reading will be tried indefinitely till possible, hence starvation is possible
+* `StatusPortData` is created in the shared memory segment if either a `StatusPortWriter` or `StatusPortReader` is created
+    * Two chunks in the shared memory payload segment are bound to the lifetime of the `StatusPortData`
+* Users can only acquire `StatusPortReader`
+* Only RouDi is allowed to acquire `StatusPortWriter`

 ### Considerations